 Our board of directors currently consists of eight annually elected directors.
 Acting upon the recommendation of our Nominations and Governance Committee, the full board of directors nominated the persons set forth in the table below for election to our board of directors at the Annual Meeting.
-Each elected director will hold office for a term of one year until the next annual meeting of stockholders or, if Proposal 6 is approved, will hold office until the annual meeting of stockholders applicable to the class of director to which the applicable director will be assigned, and until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal.
+Each elected director will hold office until the next annual meeting of stockholders, and until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal.